pryv/dev-site/source/guides/pryv.io-setup.md

 In order to customize your own, we suggest that you fork this repository and host the web app on your environment.
 The easiest way to begin is to fork it on GitHub and host it using GitHub-pages.

-To use your own page, you will need to update the following platform variables:
+To use your own page, you will have to update the following platform variables:

 - TRUSTED_AUTH_URLS
 - TRUSTED_APPS